hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

   int32 effective_since = 4; // Cardano block number that tells since which block the update is enforced

   // New major and minor version to be announced,
-  // If major value changes, the node MUST stop issuing and reading events, and upgrade before `effective_since` because of the new protocol version.
+  // If the major value changes, the node MUST stop issuing and reading events, and upgrade before `effective_since` due to the new protocol version.
   // If minor value changes, the node can opt not to update.
 All events _published_ by this node would also be
   // understood by other nodes with the same major version.
 However, there may be new events that this node won't _read_ ProtocolVersion protocol_version = 5;